AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :guilabel:`Rename`

   Renames the currently-selected bookmark.
+  You can also execute this by pressing the mouse for a short while on any of the bookmarks.

 * :guilabel:`Remove`

   Deletes the selected bookmark.

+Bookmarks can be organized into groups.
+This is especially useful when you have lots of them, or bookmarks that you wish to keep for a long time.
+To create such groups, simply select a bookmark in the list, and then drag and drop it onto another bookmark.
+This will create a new group that includes both bookmarks.
+If you drop the bookmark onto an existing group, it will be added to that group, without creating a new one.

 .. index:: consoles; python console
 .. index:: consoles; shell console